18 Best Free Music Download Apps for iPhone and Android

 8. Apple Music

 Apple Music supports adding to your library and downloading for offline use within the Music app on iPhone.
 The download button appears on albums, playlists, and tracks.
+Since offline features require a subscription, users should also consider current prices when choosing a plan for offline downloads.

 Apple music dashboard